 Whether you are a beginner, intermediate or advanced rider, there will always be someone to ride with and usually various distances from which to choose.
-The rides usually cover 20 to 60 kms.
-The shorter distances are Level 1, more for beginners, while distances of 35 kms or more are Level 2, for more experienced riders.
+The rides usually cover 20 to 60 or more kms.
+The shorter distances are Level 1, more for beginners, while distances of 35 kms or more are Level 2, for more experienced riders up to 60 kms, Level 3 are for those riders who want a challenge and want to go distances of over 60 kms.
 If possible we will provide a "sweep" for the ride to help keep the group together, provide assistance to riders in the event of problems and to prevent anyone being left behind.

 Helmets are mandatory on all rides.
 We follow traffic regulations, we never race and we ride single file rather than in a tight pack.
 Cyclists are encouraged to learn how to fix a flat tire and to bring the equipment required to make simple repairs.
 Riders should also bring plenty of water and energy snacks on each ride.
 Each cycling day trip offers a lunch stop, and an optional "treat" stop at the end of the trip.
 During these social occasions you can often learn more about cycling equipment, local cycling routes and other cycling tips.